What Happens to Priests Who Pray for Peace?

 The mandatory prayer, the defrockings, the seminary restructuring, and the international network documented above go beyond theological error.
 They create a pastoral crisis for every Orthodox Christian under Moscow’s jurisdiction.

-If you are a layperson in a Russian Orthodox parish, you now face a situation the early Christians would have recognized.
+If you are a layperson in a Russian Orthodox parish where this prayer is enforced, you now face a situation the early Christians would have recognized.
 The state, acting through compliant church authorities, demands that you participate in prayers that bless a war of aggression against your fellow Orthodox Christians.
-If you remain silent and participate, you become complicit.
+If you remain silent and participate, you risk complicity.
 If you object, you risk being labeled a traitor, both to the state and to the church.

 This is not how the Orthodox Church is supposed to function.
 The Liturgy is not a tool of state propaganda.
 The canons are not weapons against conscientious clergy.
 The faithful are not (properly) required to choose between their faith and their citizenship.

-This chapter documented what Kirill’s war theology looks like when it becomes institutional policy: a mandatory prayer that bypasses synodal authority, priests defrocked for their conscience, seminaries restructured for war, and an international far-right network recruiting under the banner of Holy Russia.
+This chapter documented what Kirill’s war theology looks like when it becomes institutional policy: a victory prayer enforced without synodal approval, priests defrocked for their conscience, seminaries restructured for war, and an international far-right network recruiting under the banner of Holy Rus’.
 The next chapter shows what the blessed war produced.

 Apostolic Canon 34: “The bishops of every nation must acknowledge him who is first among them and account him as their head, and do nothing of consequence without his consent; but each may do those things only which concern his own parish… But neither let him (who is the first) do anything without the consent of all; for so there will be unanimity.”
-Trullo Canon 32 prescribes deposition for liturgical innovation: anyone who introduces changes to the received liturgical order, “innovating on the things which have been handed down,” is to be deposed.
+New Advent.
 Carthage Canon 103 requires that liturgical texts be “approved in synod” and forbids the use of unauthorized prayers.
-Trullo Canon 2 provides the enforcement mechanism: anyone “convicted of innovating upon, or attempting to overturn, any of the afore-mentioned canons” is “subject to receive the penalty which that canon imposes.” ↩
+New Advent.
+Trullo Canon 32, though directed to the Eucharistic offering rather than to every liturgical text, prescribes deposition for clergy who introduce changes contrary to received liturgical tradition; Trullo Canon 2 provides the enforcement mechanism for canonical violations.
+New Advent. ↩

-“The anti-war faction in the Russian Orthodox Church has yet to find its voice,” Carnegie Endowment for International Peace, February 2024.
+“The anti-war faction in the Russian Orthodox Church has yet to find its voice,” Carnegie Endowment for International Peace, March 4, 2024.
 Carnegie notes that new liturgical texts are supposed to be proposed by the liturgical commission and approved by the Holy Synod, “but this process was not observed when it came to the prayer relating to the war.” https://carnegieendowment.org/russia-eurasia/politika/2024/02/the-anti-war-faction-in-the-russian-orthodox-church-has-yet-to-find-its-voice?lang=en.
-The Regulation on the Synodal Liturgical Commission was approved by the Holy Synod on December 24, 2015 (Journals No. 87–88). ↩
+The Regulation on the Synodal Liturgical Commission was approved by the Holy Synod on December 24, 2015 (Journal No. 113). ↩

 Original Greek: “«Ἂν ὁ πνευματικὸς χρησιμοποιῆ τοὺς κανόνες σάν… κανόνια, καὶ ὄχι μὲ διάκριση, ἀνάλογα μὲ τὸν ἄνθρωπο, μὲ τὴν μετάνοια ποὺ ἔχει κ.λπ., ἀντὶ νὰ θεραπεύη ψυχές, θὰ ἐγκληματῆ.»” ↩

-“Appeal of the Clergy of the Russian Orthodox Church for Reconciliation and an End to War,” published March 1, 2022, the eve of Forgiveness Sunday.
+“Appeal of the Clergy of the Russian Orthodox Church Calling for Reconciliation and an End to the War,” published March 1, 2022, the eve of Forgiveness Sunday.
 Initially signed by 233 clergy (priests, monks, deacons); the number grew to approximately 300.
 No metropolitan or bishop signed.
 The appeal cited Matthew 5:9: “Blessed are the peacemakers.”
 Full text: https://virtueonline.org/appeal-clergy-russian-orthodox-church-calling-reconciliation-and-end-war.
-Vatican News: https://www.vaticannews.va/en/church/news/2022-03/russian-orthodox-priests-no-call-for-peace-should-be-rejected.html. ↩
+Vatican News: https://www.vaticannews.va/en/church/news/2022-03/russian-orthodox-priests-no-call-for-peace-should-be-rejected.html.
+Blagodatnyi Ogon defrocking appeal: https://blagogon.ru/digest/1196/. ↩

 Fr.
-Ioann Koval, an ethnic Ukrainian priest at the Church of St. Andrew the Apostle in the Moscow Diocese, repeatedly replaced “victory” (победу) with “peace” (мир) in the mandatory Prayer for Holy Rus.
+Ioann Koval, an ethnic Ukrainian priest at the Church of St. Andrew the Apostle in the Moscow Diocese, repeatedly replaced “victory” (победу) with “peace” (мир) in the mandatory Prayer for Holy Rus’.
 After a parishioner denounced him, Patriarch Kirill suspended him on February 2, 2023.
 The Moscow Ecclesiastical Court defrocked him in May 2023.
 “An Act of Lighthearted Betrayal,” Public Orthodoxy, May 12, 2023, https://publicorthodoxy.org/2023/05/12/act-of-lighthearted-betrayal/.
+Novaya Gazeta Europe on his reinstatement by the Patriarchate of Constantinople: https://novayagazeta.eu/articles/2023/06/29/constantinople-patriarchate-reinstates-russian-priest-who-replaced-victory-with-peace-in-prayer-en-news.
 VOA: https://www.voanews.com/a/russian-orthodox-priests-persecuted-for-supporting-peace-in-ukraine-/7222972.html. ↩

 Fr.
 Ioann Burdin, a priest in the village of Karabanovo, Kostroma Diocese, told his congregation of approximately ten people on March 6, 2022, that he was praying for peace in Ukraine.
 He co-signed an anti-war statement with Archpriest Georgy Edelstein.
 Metropolitan Ferapont of Kostroma responded that politics is “the prerogative of the Patriarch… not the prerogative of the village priest.”
 Police arrived two hours after his sermon.
 On March 10, 2022, he was fined 35,000 rubles, becoming the first Russian clergyman fined under wartime censorship laws.
-He was banned from ministry on March 17, 2023.
-In June 2023, the ecclesiastical court that tried his case formally declared “pacifism has been present in heretical doctrines at various times in Church history.”
+He was banned from ministry on March 19, 2023.
+In June 2023, the ecclesiastical court that tried his case formally declared that “pacifism in different eras of church history was present in heretical doctrines.”
 “Russian Orthodox Church officially renounces pacifism,” Novaya Gazeta Europe, June 14, 2023, https://novayagazeta.eu/articles/2023/06/14/russian-orthodox-church-officially-renounces-pacifism-en.
 CNE News: https://cne.news/article/3190-pacifism-is-heresy-russian-orthodox-church-says.
-Forum 18: https://www.forum18.org/archive.php?article_id=2725.
+Forum 18: https://www.forum18.org/archive.php?article_id=2725; Forum 18 on Metropolitan Ferapont’s “prerogative” statement: https://www.forum18.org/archive.php?article_id=2738.
 RFE/RL: https://www.rferl.org/a/russian-priest-fined-for-calling-war-in-ukraine-a-war/31760170.html. ↩

 Fr.
 Andrei Kudrin, a Moscow priest, was defrocked on August 23, 2024, for praying for “reconciliation” between Russians and Ukrainians instead of reading the mandatory victory prayer.
 Patriarch Kirill personally confirmed the defrocking.
 RFE/RL: https://www.rferl.org/a/russian-orthodox-church-defrocking-kudrin-reconciliation-prayer/33090164.html. ↩